Radioactive strontium therapy treats cancers that have spread to the bone.

 How you have radioactive strontium treatment

 You have radioactive strontium as an injection into the vein.
 It takes a few minutes.

 Possible side effects of radioactive strontium

 You have some radioactivity in your body for a while after treatment.
 But because the amount is extremely small it's safe to go home afterwards.
 And the radioactivity gets lower each day.

-You might feel slightly more pain in the areas in the areas of cancer in your bone for a few days.
+You might feel slightly more pain in the areas of cancer in your bone for a few days.
 Your doctor or nurse can give you advice on adjusting your painkillers if this happens.

 The treatment can sometimes cause a slight drop in the number of red blood cells (anaemia) after a few weeks.
 So your doctor will arrange for you to have regular blood tests after the treatment.